 - Needs regular reapplication

-3. Dog & Cat Stopper - Liquid Animal Repellent Spray for Indoor & Outdoor Use - 30-Day Weatherproof
+3. Dog & Cat Stopper Liquid Animal Repellent Spray

 What We Like:

-- Safe for kids, pets, and edible plants when used as directed
+- Safe around kids, pets, and edible plants (as directed)

 - Minimal lingering odor